Foodscaping: Plants

 Plants in foodscaping designs are typically chosen for their aesthetic and edible appeal.
-There are many vegetables which can add colour to foodscaping spaces.
-Swiss chard, cabbage and lettuce species come in many colourful varieties, making them a popular choice for foodscaping.
+Many vegetables can add colour to foodscaping spaces.
+Swiss chard, cabbage, and lettuce species come in many colourful varieties, making them a popular choice for foodscaping.
 Edible flowers, such as carnations, marigolds, cornflowers and pansies can also be used to add decoration and brightness to an edible landscape.

-Garden writer Charlie Nardozzi suggests that lemon, apple, plum and cherry trees can serve as edible alternatives for ornamental trees.
+Garden writer Charlie Nardozzi suggests that lemon, apple, plum, and cherry trees can serve as edible alternatives for ornamental trees.
 He also proposes that blueberry, elderberry and gooseberry plants can substitute popular decorative shrubs such as roses, hydrangeas and privet hedges.
 Alpine strawberries and chives have also been suggested as suitable replacements for non-edible flowering plants.

 Edible landscapes generally consist of a combination of annual and perennial plants.
-When planning an edible landscape, it is important to be aware that certain plants require particular environmental conditions.
+When planning an edible landscape, it is important to know that certain plants require particular environmental conditions.
 One should also consider the seasonality of the edible plants being used, meaning the time of the year during which a certain species will grow best.
 Cool season crops require lower temperatures for growth and seed germination, whilst warm season crops are plants that thrive in higher soil and air temperatures.
 In hot climates, the ideal plants for foodscaping are those that require little water, such as beans, spinach and broccoli.
 Whilst certain fruit trees, berries and rhubarb are suitable for cooler climates, root vegetables, cabbages and peas are examples of plants that cope well in extremely cold conditions.

 Examples of foodscaping

 People

 Landscape designer and author Rosalind Creasy has frequently been named the "pioneer of edible landscapes" in gardening-related media and publications.
-Since the 1970s, she has written over twenty books on the topic of edible landscaping.
-One of her most influential works in the field of foodscaping is her book The Complete Book of Edible Landscaping, published in 1982.
+Since the 1970s, she has written over twenty books on edible landscaping.
+One of her most influential works in foodscaping is her book The Complete Book of Edible Landscaping, published in 1982.

 Brie Arthur is an American professional horticulturalist who has been noted as a public advocate for the practice of suburban foodscaping.
 In order to challenge the idea that ornamental landscapes can't involve edible plants, she has spoken publicly at schools, worked with television programs, and been involved in various horticulture-related associations.
 Her debut book titled The Foodscape Revolution, Finding a Better Way to Make Space for Food and Beauty in Your Garden was published in 2017.